metayeti/YABS.js/README.md

   ]
 ```

-To invoke, use `node yabs.js build_all.json`.
-This will invoke building `build_main.json` first, and then `build_other.json` right after.
+To start the build, use `node yabs.js build_all.json` (or just `node yabs.js` if `build_all.json` is the only build instructions file sitting in the root directory).
+This will invoke the `build_main.json` build first, and then the `build_other.json` build right after.
 Any number of build instructions can be bundled into the batch build.
 Note that if any of the builds fail, the entire batch build will fail.
-To prevent this, you can use `--nofail` when invoking the build.
+To prevent this, you can use `--nofail` when starting the build.

-By default (unless specified otherwise via the command line), YABS.js will try to find `build.json` first.
-If it doesn't, it will try to find `build_all.json`.
-So you can make YABS.js default to `build_all.json` by simply having only that file in the root directory.

 ## License